The following question was submitted to us from our Yinova community for Dr. Mukherjee of RMA of NY to provide some insight on.

 I’m 32 and after a failed relationship started to worry that I wouldn’t meet Mr. Right any time soon.
 My mother suggested freezing my eggs, which is not something I’ve thought of before.
 Am I a bit young to freeze my eggs and are there tests I can do to work out how much time I have to make this decision?

 In short, there is no such thing as being “too young” to freeze one’s eggs.
-The younger a woman is, the better quality her eggs will be when she undergoes oocyte cryopreservation.
+The younger a patient is, the better quality their eggs will be when they undergo oocyte cryopreservation.
 There are multiple tests that doctors will perform if the woman is considering undergoing cryopreservation.
 These tests will ensure that the woman is producing quality eggs, which will in turn help to ensure her future success should she choose to use the eggs harvested at this early date for IVF treatment.

 How does egg freezing work?